AeroLeads people directory · profile

 What company does Dr. Tim Kirk work for?

-What is Dr. Tim Kirk's role at the current company?
+What is Dr. Tim Kirk's role at Warrior Healing Project?

-Dr. Tim Kirk's current role is Warrior Healing Project (WHP) Founder and Executive Director at the Warrior Healing Center.
+Dr. Tim Kirk is listed as Warrior Healing Project (WHP) Founder and Executive Director at the Warrior Healing Center at Warrior Healing Project.

 What schools did Dr. Tim Kirk attend?